hatorikibble/twitter-europeanabot/README.md

 The programm takes a list of "seed terms" from a file, searches for corresponding images and posts the URL of the first result to the Twitter-Account [*EuropeanaBot*](http://www.twitter.com/EuropeanaBot).

-In the current implementation I used [Austrian place names] (http://www.statistik.at/web_de/klassifikationen/regionale_gliederungen/gemeinden/index.html).
+In the current implementation I used [Austrian place names] (http://www.statistik.at/web_de/klassifikationen/regionale_gliederungen/gemeinden/index.html) and a list of [Nobel Prize winners](http://console.apihq.com/nobel-prize-api).

 What's New?
 ===========